zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 ### 10.2 The Demystification

 We titled this document "The Return of the Aether" not to mystify but to *demystify*.
-The aether concept was never wrong in its motivation—only in its execution.
+The aether concept was never wrong in its motivation, only in its execution.

 **What was correct:**
 - The vacuum has properties